Exploring System 1 and 2 communication for latent reasoning in LLMs: Experimental analysis:

 Reasoning can be viewed as composing \emph{distinct} intermediate computations or modules \citep{Andreas2016, LakeBaroni2018, Velickovic2021}.
 If our Hypothesis~2 Coprocessor truly supports such division of labor, different \emph{latents} should occupy meaningfully different directions in representation space.
 If, instead, latents mostly scale confidence without new algorithmic structure, they will reuse the same span, yielding \emph{redundant} computations \citep{olah2020circuits,elhage2022toy,kornblith2019similarity}.
 We therefore analyze the \textbf{Coprocessor's last hidden layer} (the signal fed back as input embeddings to the Base) and test whether latents specialize.

 \textbf{Diagnostic 1: Cross-capture heatmap.} \textit{Intuition.} If latents specialize, the variance of latent $j$’s activations should not lie in latent $i$’s subspace.
-Let $X_i \in \mathbb{R}^{n_i \times d}$ be row-centered activations for latent $i$ in this layer.
+Let $X_i \in \mathbb{R}^{N_{eval} \times d}$ be the row-centered activations for latent $i$ collected across the full evaluation set (where $N_{eval}$ is the number of task-evaluation examples).
 For each $i$, we fit a minimal PCA subspace explaining at least $\tau=97\%$ of its variance and form the projector $P_i$.
 We then quantify how much of latent $j$’s variance falls into that subspace,

 visualize $H$ as a heatmap (note $H_{i,i}\!\ge\!\tau$), and summarize with the mean off-diagonal capture

 \textbf{Diagnostic 2: silhouette (cluster separation by latent).} We compute the silhouette score~\citep{kaufman1990finding}, $s\in[-1,1]$, which for each point compares how close it is to its \emph{own} latent cluster versus the \emph{nearest other} latent cluster; higher $s$ means tighter, better separated clusters.
 This complements diagnostic 1: Instead of looking at directional variance reuse across latents (orientation overlap), it looks at instance-level spatial separation/cohesion of latent-labeled clusters.
 We report the global average (formal definition and the mean per-latent scores in App.~\S\ref{app:silhouette}).